AutomaApp/documentation/docs/api-reference/data-columns.md

 ## Add column

-Open a workflow first and click the key icon on the top right.
+Open a workflow, and then click the key icon on the top right.

 ![Data columns](https://res.cloudinary.com/chat-story/image/upload/v1637497865/automa/data-columns_gemxoz.png)

-Input the name of the column, and then click the add button.
+Input the name of the column, and click the add button.
 Next to the column you have added, you can select the data type.
 There're four data types you can select `Text`, `Number`, [`Boolean`](https://en.wikipedia.org/wiki/Boolean_data_type), and [`Array`](https://en.wikipedia.org/wiki/Array_data_type)

 ![Image](https://res.cloudinary.com/chat-story/image/upload/v1637499060/automa/data-columns-modal_n8ncjs.png)